Pregnancy & parenting support

 To find out more about our services, contact Sue Chapman, Director on (07) 3344 1056 or email Sue.Chapman@carinity.qld.edu.au.

-As a young mother it is important to take care of yourself.
-Looking after you is a key topic discussed regularly at the Parenting Program and Mums’ group sessions.
-We ensure all our Mums know where and when to seek help and provide an accessible Information and Referral Service connecting our clients with the relevant service organisations that can help them.
+As a young mother, it is important to take care of yourself.
+Looking after you is a key topic discussed regularly at the Parenting Program.
+We ensure all Mums know where and when to seek help and provide an accessible Information and Referral Service connecting families with the relevant service organisations that can help them.

 Looking After You is a booklet for new mums that provides lots of practical tips and information about keeping a balance in your life.
 Being active and eating well helps you to look after your family, your home, your relationships and yourself – and feel great at the same time.